MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/06-dataops/03-teamfunctions.md

 Domain Ops would receive a request to onboard a new dataset via the business raising a ticket in there IT Service Management solution.

-Domain Ops reviews data catalogue for existing assets and source systems.
+Domain Ops reviews data catalog for existing assets and source systems.

 Domain Ops collect the metadata to be associated with the source such as schema, location, privacy requirements and ingest pattern.